General information about arsenic and its health effects

 Boiling contaminated water does not remove arsenic and can, in fact, increase arsenic levels.

 Can I wash, prepare and cook my food with arsenic-contaminated water?

 If arsenic levels in your water are above 10 ppb (0.010 ppm), you should use bottled water to wash, prepare and cook your food.
 Water that is to be used for drinking, beverage-making or food preparation can be obtained from a known safe source and used on a temporary basis.
 Non-ingested uses of water pose much less hazard, but are not entirely safe if arsenic levels are significantly above the drinking water limit.

 Can I irrigate or water my garden with arsenic-contaminated water?

 If your water has more than 100 ppb (0.100 ppm) of arsenic, you should not use it for irrigation.
 Over a period of years, the amount of arsenic in the soil can build up to levels that are poisonous for some plants.
 An increase in soil arsenic can also pose a direct hazard to humans by accumulating in food crops.

 What about bathing and showering?

 Only a very small amount of water clings to smooth surfaces, like dishes.
-Water having up to 500 ppb of arsenic can be safely used to wash and sanitize dishes, tables and eating utensils.
+Water contaminated with arsenic to 500 ppb (0.500 ppm) can safely be used to wash and sanitize dishes, tables and eating utensils.

 Very little water remains on washed surfaces and in laundered fabrics.
-Because these articles are not placed in the mouth, water having up to 500 ppb of arsenic can be safely used for general cleaning and washing of clothing, bedding and linens.
+Water contaminated with arsenic up to 500 ppb (0.500 ppm) can safely be used for general cleaning and washing of clothing, bedding and linens.

 What about my pets?